Snowshoeing Bend Oregon is a magical and memorable winter activity in Central Oregon.

 Us cross country skiing at Skyliner Sno Park.

 Snowshoers should do their best to not mess up established classic-ski tracks or groomed skate ski trails.
 This makes it harder for skiers to enjoy.
-Snowshoes should be particularly attentive when the snow is soft, but when the snow is iced over, it is less important.

 That said, snowshoers should follow (on the side) ungroomed Nordic ski trails, if there are classic ski tracks established.
-However, if there are no tracks established on ungroomed ski trails, snowshoers can use the trail itself.

 How to Buy a Sno Park Permit

-You must have a parking permit to park at Sno-Parks between November 1st and April 30th.
 These permits fund the removal of snow from the parking lots.
 You can buy the permit for three different intervals.
-Prices are as of October 2023.
+Prices are as of November 2024.

 • Annual Sno-Park Permit (November 1 – April 30) – $25